(NOTE: This article is a slightly abbreviated and edited version of a blog originally published in May 2023.)

 And ChatGPT is not unbiased either.
 First, this bot has a strong US leaning.
-In my experience, it often gives incomplete replies about that foreign country called Canada.
-For instance, when it was prompted to generate an article on the small Southern Ontario town of Wingham, it produced some sunny, non-descript prose suitable for unknowing tourists.
+For instance, it was prompted to write about the small town of Wingham, ON.
+In response, it generated some sunny, non-descript prose.
 However, it omitted this town’s biggest claim to fame: the birthplace of Nobel Prize winning Alice Munro.

-Don’t get me wrong.
-I’m not a Luddite.
-Despite agreeing with Nobel’s concerns, and thinking that ChatGPT can be remarkably dumb at times, I don’t have a passion for smashing the algorithmic machines anytime soon.
-Furthermore, I admit to using this bot to generate definitions of unfamiliar technical terms encountered in my work.
-AI has helped me grasp the basics of computational fluid dynamics and geospatial engineering, concepts far beyond my expertise.
-Still, after my two decades as a teacher, I choose not to rely on it, nor trust it.
+Despite agreeing with Nobel’s and Abdul-Alim’s very serious concerns, and thinking that ChatGPT can be remarkably dumb at times, many may not want to smash the algorithmic machines anytime soon.
+Furthermore, there are writers who do use this bot to generate correct definitions of unfamiliar technical terms encountered in their work.
+For instance, it can help non-experts understand the basics of such concepts as computational fluid dynamics and geospatial engineering.
+Still, many professionals choose not to rely on it, nor trust it, too much.

 Letting Robots Do Your Homework

 But it is students’ trust in and reliance on one of ChatGPT’s features that is causing chaos and consternation in the education world.

 That is, many 2022 cases of cheating were connected to one of this bot’s most popular features: its impressive ability to generate essays in seconds.
 For instance, it constructed a 7-paragraph comparison/contrast essay on Impressionism and Post-Impressionism in under a minute.